Armored Heart: L'Odeur de l'Amour

 Lanri frowned as she considered it.
 She despised the idea of letting some demon make a show of selling her and Seeker.
 But she saw the wisdom of her words.
 She shuddered as she considered what Gorance might do if they became truly untenable.
 “Fine,” she said.
 “I’ll… play along.”

 A while later, the carriage came to a halt in a settlement.
 Or does it not count as a settlement if it's just one large building?
 Lanri wasn't sure.
-Regardless, it was somewhere, which was a huge improvement compared to the nowhere she’d spent her time, lately.
+Regardless, it was somewhere, which was a huge improvement compared to the middle-of-nowhere she’d spent her time lately.
 A large, tan, countryside villa, surrounded by vineyards, and what seemed to be a lake, the large building screamed opulence.
 Vineyards?
 How fucking far did we travel?
 Where am I?

 “East of the Valtans,” Seeker said, answering the unasked question.
 Lanri rolled her eyes, and faintly smiled at the Heartwarden, supposing she wasn’t actually that bothered by her reading her thoughts anymore.
 “There’s nothing out here.
 Makes it perfect for places like this.”